zuixjs/zuix/CONTRIBUTING.md

     npm run deploy

+###### Website

+Website source files are located in the `zuix-website` folder which is a submodule pointing to the `gh-pages` branch.

+    cd zuix-website

+So, every change made to the website must be pushed to the `gh-pages` branch:

+    git push origin gh-pages

+For further development and usage instructions see [gh-pages repository](https://github.com/genielabs/zuix/tree/gh-pages).

 #### Join zUIx team!

 zUIx is a volunteer effort.
 We encourage you to pitch in and join the team!